Domestic abuse typically involves:

 - Never advise the person to leave their home or relationship

 - Use your professional judgement – if you sense something is wrong, you should act on it

 - Note what has been said to you, including the time, date and injuries

 MARAC is a partnership approach and its core objective is to share information about domestic abuse victims, perpetrators and families.
 This involves a number of agencies, including Adult Social Care, Children’s Social Care, Police, Housing, Education, specialist domestic abuse services and mental health services.

-There are four MARACs in Somerset (Taunton; South Somerset; Mendip; Sedgemoor).
+There are three MARACs in Somerset (Taunton/Sedgemoor/West Somerset, South Somerset and Mendip).
 A MARAC Coordinator organises meetings which are scheduled in advance.
 Each agency has a dedicated representative who attends meetings and is responsible for the actions of their agency.